Business Administration, MBA

 Critical behavioral science theories that contribute to the effective management of human behavior in organizations.
 Conceptual frameworks that help diagnose and explain the potential for common interpersonal problems.
 These models serve as the foundation for student efforts to develop behavioral skills and intervention techniques that promote effective individual and team activity leading to positive managerial experiences.
 Communication, power and influence, conflict management and perception.

 |GRBA 851||Business Analytics||3|

 Broad understanding and knowledge of important business analytic topics and how they can be used to support decision making in all business areas, government, education, and agriculture.
 Technical procedures used to describe, predict and prescribe data into information for decision making.
 Data exploration and how it results in a sequence of descriptive, predictive and prescriptive processes to result in unique and new information on which decisions can be made.
-Prerequisites for course: Admission to the MBA or MPA program and/or permission of the MBA director

 |GRBA 853||Strategic Management and Business Policy||3|